Dick Wingate: Mobile media

 In 2006, Wingate joined Nellymoser Inc. as president, media development & chief content officer.
 At Nellymoser, Wingate worked in mobile media delivery, mobile application development and streaming music to cell phones.
 He worked with ABC, Sony/BMG, Warner Music Group and MTV on application development.
 Nellymoser's Warner Music Jukebox application was the first music streaming on-demand service on any US carrier (Sprint).
 As CCO, he was responsible for direct licensing of content and for content partnerships and programming for Nellymoser's own mobile music services which were offered on wireless service providers AT&T, Virgin Mobile and Alltel.
 In 2008, Wingate left Nellymoser but continued consulting the company as a Digital Media Consultant along with Myxer, Nimbit, Music180.com, Cava Capital and GyPSii.

 TAG Strategic

-Wingate joined Ted Cohen's TAG Strategic in middle of 2009 as General Manager, East Coast Business Development He provided multi-platform digital media strategy including business development, strategic and distribution partnerships, and content licensing, working with online service providers, app developers, content owners and software developers.
+Wingate joined Ted Cohen's TAG Strategic in middle of 2009 as General Manager, East Coast Business Development.

 DEV Advisors/Digital Entertainment Ventures

-In May 2012, Wingate created a partnership with Digital Entertainment Ventures (DEV), which provides guidance and early stage capital to companies working in digital services, where he served as Principal, DEV Advisors.
-DEV Advisors consults with both the technology and entertainment industries, and provided digital business strategy, content acquisition and licensing, distribution and access to high level relationships.
-Clients included Songza, CUR Media, Crowdmix Ltd, Studio One Media and Music X-Ray.
+In May 2012, Wingate created a partnership with Digital Entertainment Ventures (DEV) as Principal DEV Advisor.